 One last thing is that telemarketing calls made to businesses are exempt from DNCL rules.
 This applies to Mississauga as well.

 How to Stop Receiving Unsolicited Calls

 To stop receiving calls from organizations and companies that are technically permitted to call you, you can simply ask to be included on their internal Do Not Call List.
 Please note that such companies and organizations are not obliged to respect your request and that companies dealing with surveys and research are exempt from DNCL because their calls do not count as marketing calls.

 Aside from registering for the national DNCL, you can look into call management options that are often offered by phone service providers in Mississauga.
 Some can screen telemarketer calls so that they go to your voicemail.
 Another way is to get an unlisted phone number and perhaps being extra cautious about who you give your contact details too.
 Services like these are available to Mississauga residents.

 To register for the DNCL, simply go to this page http://www.crtc.gc.ca/eng/phone/telemarketing/infograph03.htm

 Worried that you may be being targeted for fraudulent calls in Mississauga?
 You can avail of private investigation services to seek answers!
-Contact us at Haywood Hunt to know more about how we can help you.
+Contact us at our Mississauga location to know more about how we can help you.